 The Cardinals have a rich baseball history, opening play in professional baseball as the Brown Stockings in 1882.
 The 1880s treated St. Louis nicely, as the team made four straight championship appearances, winning one and tying one series.
 With a number of stars coming through St. Louis, the Cardinals won the World Series in 1926, 1931, 1934, 1942, 1944 and 1946.
 Perhaps the most iconic Cardinal in the team’s illustrious history, Stan ‘The Man’ Musial played 22 seasons in St. Louis, taking part in the last three World Series titles.
 After Musial’s retirement the Cardinals didn’t lose a step, winning two more World Series in 1964 and 1967 with stars Lou Brock and Bob Gibson.
 After a lull in the ‘70s, the Cardinals reached three World Series in the 1980s, winning another title in 1982.
 In 1996 Tony LaRussa took over as manager of the Cardinals, cementing the team as one of the best in baseball for roughly two decades and counting.
 In LaRussa’s 16 seasons the St. Louis made nine playoff appearances, won seven NL Central titles, reached three World Series and won the franchise’s 10th and 11th championships.
 The Cardinals have retired the numbers of 12 former players and managers.
+From 2011-2014, the St. Louis Cardinals reached 4 straight NLCS, winning two, and winning a World Series in that span.
+The run places the Cardinals teams of the 2010's among the best in the history of the franchise.
 Score with TicketCity - the place to go for St. Louis Cardinals baseball tickets.

 2016 Cardinals Season Preview